skyrich62/load-n-go-calc/README.md

-The input is currently only on the command line, and consists of compound statements, assignment statements, if-statements, block statements, declaration statements, loop statements, exit statements, or expression statements.
+The input is currently only on the command line, and consists of compound statements, assignment statements, if-statements, block statements, declaration statements, loop statements, exit statements, return statements, function definition statements, or expression statements.

 ## Assignment-statements have the form: